-Before we get too far into the epoxy installation process, and more specifically, the prepping concrete for epoxy process, let’s take the time to go over what epoxy flooring actually is.
+Before we get too far into the epoxy installation process, and more specifically, preparing concrete for epoxy process, let’s take the time to go over what epoxy flooring actually is.
 Concrete floors, while durable, do tend to take on damage over time.
 To help mitigate these damages, and keep your floors looking newer for longer, epoxy flooring can be installed.

 Epoxy is a resin that will act as a sealant when applied.
-In terms of benefits, it largely depends on where you’ll be installing the floor.
+In terms of benefits, it largely depends on where you’ll be installing the epoxy floor.
 You’ll love that epoxy coatings will improve safety with their resistance to slipping (once anti-slip materials are added) for warehouses or workplaces.

-Before You Start Prepping
+Before You Start Preparing Concrete For Epoxy Coating

 Everything will have to be stripped completely off of your concrete floor.
-While you or they are making sure that there’s no residue left on your floor, this will also be an opportunity to look for water damage, as well as repair any surface damage you can find.
+While you or they are making sure that there’s no residue left on your entire floor, this will also be an opportunity to look for water damage, as well as repair any surface damage you can find.
 This means that cracks will have to be repaired, and holes will have to be filled before you, or they get into the installation process.